 This style of brake rotor delivers improved consistency with every stop, by reducing the friction in the brake pads.
 Over the long run the slotted rotors also perform well: As the slots shave down glaze from overheated brake pads, they expose fresh material every time you brake.
 As a result, you can rely on these pads to deliver effective braking even in heavy duty vehicles.

 Slotted brake rotors are not without their disadvantages: They tend to have a shorter life compared with other types of brake rotors, and may shorten the life of brake pads as well.
 When you are coming to a stop from a high speed, you can feel a rumble from the rotors.
 They will still perform safely; you may just find the noise unpleasant.

 Why Choose Drilled & Slotted Rotors?

-Best for: Street Performance, Towing/Hauling, Off-Road
+Best for Street Performance, Towing/Hauling, Off-Road

 They perform well, although not necessarily better than other styles of brake rotors.
 These newer brake rotors are starting to appear on some luxury cars, including Mercedes and BMW.
 Car owners looking to be consistent with maintenance may prefer to stick with the drilled & slotted brake rotors if these were original to their vehicle.

-These rotors do work particularly well for tow vehicles, trucks, and other cars that carry heavy loads.
+Drilled and slotted rotors do work particularly well for tow vehicles, trucks, and other cars that carry heavy loads.
 Heavier vehicles require more energy to come to a stop safely, and this type of brake rotor excels at delivering it.
 Drilled & slotted brake rotors are also are fine for general use in street vehicles.